University Administrative Policies

 • review the sub-award to ensure that all provisions have been met and all required reports have been submitted; and

 • finalize any disposition of equipment.
-If title for the equipment is to pass to the University or the sub-recipient, the Post Award Office will process all required documents.
+If title for the equipment is to pass to the University or the sub-recipient, the Contract and Grant Accounting Department will process all required documents.